 |Review Criteria for Data Requests

-- Whether the requested studies are for a product that has been approved by the Health Authorities, or for a product which development has been terminated.
+- The requested studies are for a product that has been approved by the Health Authorities, or for a product which development has been terminated.

-- Whether the studies are completed (or terminated after patients were enrolled) and the primary study results (and in exceptional circumstances key secondary results) have been accepted for publication, or, if a publication is not feasible, the results have been made publicly available.
+- The studies are completed (or terminated after patients were enrolled) and the primary study results (and in exceptional circumstances key secondary results) have been accepted for publication, or, if a publication is not feasible, the results have been made publicly available.

-- Whether there are ongoing regulatory or legal constraints on data sharing that would limit our ability to list the study and/or share the data.
+- There are ongoing regulatory or legal constraints on data sharing that would limit our ability to list the study and/or share the data.

-- Whether there are substantial practical/technical constraints to providing the data.
+- There are substantial practical/technical constraints to providing the data.
 Examples include: data are not available in electronic format or data are images (e.g., X-Ray/MRI scan) or genetic/genomic data.

 Please be aware that the feasibility assessment for older compounds/studies may require additional lead times due to legal and operational constraints.